ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/metadata_files/1907-04-17-elmira-gazette-and-free-press.md

 notes: >-
     Notes:

     - Brookton was often confused with Brocton and even Brooklyn, and that is the reason for adopting the name Brooktondale.
-See [Historical Names](#historical-names).
+(See [Historical Names](#historical-names)) Another example can be seen in the Batavia burial notice for Jonas Mills for another example.
 Otherwise, the use of "village" doesn't make sense.

     - It is referencing the wrong weekend, but it is also a relative time reference, and perhaps the difference is just a result of the text not being updated in the time between writing and its delayed publishing.